aidenva/aidenva.github.io/menu/about.md

 ### [Zhong Group at Yale](https://zhongpolylab.yale.edu/)

-I am conducting research on stereospecific tacticity control in polymer synthesis using Lewis acids under the supervision of Professor Mingjiang Zhong at the Department of Chemical and Environmental Engineering at Yale.
+I am conducting research on tacticity control in polymer synthesis using Lewis acids under the supervision of Professor Mingjiang Zhong at the Department of Chemical and Environmental Engineering at Yale.

 In the past, I was involved with research on (1) multi-component graft block copolymer as basis for synthesis of polymer compatibilizer and (2) poly-TEMPO applications in energy storage devices.